Neuguard's PUWER Services

 We will come to your site and perform physical assessments of the equipment under the applicable PUWER Regulations.

-Neuguard have the capability of performing assessments on multiple assets from simple hand tools in a workshop to factory wide machinery.
+Neuguard have the capability of performing assessments on multiple assets from simple hand tools in a workshop to full assembly lines.

 After the assessment has been completed, a report will be issued detailing all hazards/non-compliances with clearly described and illustrated remedial action recommendations to bring the equipment back into compliance.